 A digital wallet user can add money to the wallet and transfer them to a card entering the sum and account details.
-The user can also view the wallet balance, see and share the check.
+The user can also view the wallet balance, and see and share the check.
 The feature development requires 35 – 48 hours for iOS, or 44 – 58 hours for Android.
 Backend – 166 – 105.

 The feature enables a digital wallet user to complete bill payments from the app.
 It allows the user to choose a bill from the list of predefined bills and make a payment.
 Another option is for a user to create a custom list of bills and payments such as rent, utilities, telecom, insurance, etc. It’s possible to set up recurring payments (monthly/ semi-annual/ annual).
 It’s also possible to create a custom template of a bill and share it.
-For example, in case of rent payment, a landlord can create a payment template and share it with the tenant.
-The feature development requires 36 – 50 hours for iOS, or 44 – 56 hours for Android.
+For example, in the case of rent payment, a landlord can create a payment template and share it with the tenant.
+The feature development requires 36 – 50 hours for iOS and 44 – 56 hours for Android.
 Backend – 165 – 221.

 Scan & Pay

 A digital wallet user can pay with a QR code.
 For example, a person wants to buy a cup of coffee in a cafe with the help of this feature.
-The cafe’s barista enters payment description and the sum in the business app on a mobile phone.
+The cafe’s barista enters the payment description and the sum in the business app on a mobile phone.
 The app generates a unique QR code.
 The customer scans the code and is navigated to a “proceed the payment” screen.
 When the purchase is made, the client can view the payment details.
 The feature is popular among small businesses, as it allows them not to spend money on POS.
-The feature development requires 62 – 80 hours for iOS, or 76 – 98 hours for Android.
+The feature development requires 62 – 80 hours for iOS and 76 – 98 hours for Android.
 Backend – 75 – 92.

 Payment Link Sharing & Contacts Management